alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

 1. Go to the URL and select the __Sign in using the GOV.UK PaaS internal account login__ button.

-1. On the Google sign in page, select your `@digital.cabinet-office.gov.uk` email address.
+1. On the __Sign in with Google__ page, select your `@digital.cabinet-office.gov.uk` email address.

-1. Copy the temporary authentication code and paste it into the command line.
+1. Copy the temporary authentication code into the command line.

-When you are signed in, run `cf` in the command line to see all available commands.
+When you have signed in, run `cf` in the command line to see all available commands.

 ## Deploy a test static HTML page